Selecting the Best Arm in One-Shot Multi-Arm RCTs: The Asymptotic Minimax-Regret Decision Framework for the Best-Population Selection Problem: Introduction

 \section{Introduction}

-Randomized controlled trials (RCTs) are now indispensable in data-driven decision making across public policy, business, and clinical trials.
-Yet, most one-shot RCTs still use two-arm “A/B” designs, for which simple threshold rules are known to be decision-theoretically optimal under usual conditions \citep[e.g.,][]{Karlin1956}.
+Randomized controlled trials (RCTs) are now indispensable in data-driven decision-making across public policy, business, and clinical trials.
+Most one-shot RCTs still use two-arm “A/B test'' designs, for which simple threshold rules are known to be decision-theoretically optimal under usual conditions \citep[e.g.,][]{Karlin1956}.
 When comparisons span more than two arms, decision-makers (DMs) typically rely on ad hoc rules, such as pairwise tests designed for two-arm settings, multiple-hypothesis testing procedures, or the “pick-the-winner” empirical success rule that ignores arm-specific variance.
-None of these is optimal when the explicit goal is to select the best policy among multiple candidates in a one-shot, multi-arm RCT.
+None of these is decision-theoretically optimal when the goal is to select the one best policy among multiple candidates in a one-shot, multi-arm RCT.
+This lack of an optimal rule for multi-arm comparison has left the two-arm ``A/B test'' designs pervasive for one-shot RCTs, leading to inefficiencies in RCT designs and suboptimality in the resulting decisions.

-We address this gap by providing the decision-theoretically optimal rule for the \emph{best-population selection} problem in one-shot, multi-arm experiments.
-Our analysis is cast in the frequentist minimax-regret (MMR) framework, where regret is the opportunity cost from not choosing the best arm ex post and the MMR criterion minimizes the worst-case expected regret over the parameter space.
-We first characterize the MMR-optimal rule for any location-family reward distribution with full support (i.e., densities that shift in location but keep the same shape and are positive everywhere).
-We then specialize to multivariate normal (MVN) rewards with an arbitrary covariance matrix and, when means and covariances are estimated, show that a plug-in version of the rule is locally asymptotically minimax.
-The resulting asymptotic MMR (AMMR) procedure maps a consistent covariance-matrix estimate directly into decision boundaries, making implementation straightforward in practice.
+We address this inefficiency by characterizing the decision-theoretically optimal rule for the \emph{best-population selection} problem in one-shot, multi-arm RCTs.
+Our analysis is cast in the frequentist minimax-regret (MMR) framework, where regret is the opportunity cost from not choosing the best arm ex post, and the MMR criterion minimizes the worst-case expected regret over the parameter space.
+We first characterize the MMR-optimal rule for any multivariate location family reward distribution with fully-supported density that shifts its location-parameter vector but keeps the same shape and is positive everywhere.
+We then specialize to multivariate normal (MVN) rewards with an arbitrary covariance matrix.
+Lastly, when the mean-reward estimator is only (locally uniformly) asymptotically normal and covariances are estimated, we show that a plug-in version of the MVN-MMR rule is locally asymptotically minimax.
+The resulting Asymptotic MMR (AMMR) procedure maps a consistent covariance-matrix estimate directly into decision boundaries for the mean-reward estimates, making implementation straightforward in practice.